-Rising home values during the past year have pushed more homeowners above water, but CoreLogic, a data analytics provider, says that 21.1 percent of all homeowners with a mortgage were what they call "under-equitied" during the second quarter of 2013: having less than 20 percent home equity.
+Rising home values during the past year have pushed more homeowners above water, but CoreLogic, a data analytics provider, says that 15 percent of all homeowners with a mortgage were what they call "under-equitied" during the fourth quarter of 2016: having less than 20 percent home equity.

 Twenty-percent home equity is required to finance or refinance a home without paying private mortgage insurance, and if you're selling, that equity position helps deflect the costs associated with selling your home.

 If you don't need to sell or refinance right away, "just sit tight" because rising home values in most markets will quickly add to your home equity, says Joseph Adkins, founder and CEO of Global Asset Management Group in Longwood, Fl.